fluxcd/website/content/en/flux/get-started.md

 ## Watch Flux sync the application

-1. Use the `flux get` command to watch the podinfo app
+1. Use the `flux get` command to watch the podinfo app.

     ```sh
     flux get kustomizations --watch